DoctorWkt/SwiVM/Readme.md

 [Swieros](https://github.com/rswier/swieros) into Verilog.
 The long term goal is to get it to synthesize and to run on an FPGA using open-source tools.

-## Status - 21st August 2019

-I've got the MMU code working.
-It's not optimal yet.
-I've started on implementing the interrupt and exception handling.
-I can do a TRAP, handle it and return from interrupt.

-## Status - 19th August 2019

-I designed the MMU and made a first cut implementation of it.
-So far I've tested it in non-paging mode and fixed a few bugs.

-## Status - 18th August 2019

-Most of the user-mode instructions are implemented, not the float ones.
-I squashed a *JMPI* bug.
-Now I need to write some good tests.

-## Status - 17th August 2019

-I've added more instructions to the Verilog code.
-I added a *putc()* system call so I can print out characters.
-There's a program to convert output from the C compiler into the hex format that Verilog can read.

-## Status - 16th August 2019
+Read my [journal](journal.md) for details of my progress.

-Right now, I haven't fully completed the user-mode VM.
+Right now, I haven't fully completed the kernel-mode VM.

-Look into *rtl* for the Verilog code.
-If you have Icarus Verilog installed, you can run *make* to compile the code and run a simple program from the *ram.img* file.
-This is the same as the assembled code in *ram.txt*.
+Look into *kern_rtl/* for the Verilog code.
+If you have Icarus Verilog installed, you can run *make* here to compile the code and run a simple program (*fred.c*).
+I modify this program to test new kernel-mode features such as pagin, interrupts, exceptions etc.

+As at 22nd August 2019, the roadmap is to:

+ + Pass on the MMU errors as exceptions.
+ + Set up a bad_vaddr register, save it on MMU errors and use it for LVAD.
+ + Move the $write to stdout out to the top-level.
+   Change BOUT to write to a buffer which is exported to the top-level.
+No interrupts initially.
+ + Later on, add in the output buffer ready interrupt.
+ + Switch over to Verilator.
+ + Write the Verilator top-level file.
+ + Implement the terminal at or near the top level.
+ + Get the CPU to receive and send characters using interrupts through the simulated terminal.
+ + Start to bring up Swieros on the Verilog CPU.